dotstar/amazon-s3-security-settings-and-controls/README.md

 ![account default settings](img/7.png)
 </div>

 Click Edit, then select the check mark, Block _all_ public access.
+Click **Save** to save your changes, then confirm that you really intend to block public access.

 A word of explanation on these choices.
 There are two ways to control access, ACLs and bucket policies.
 For each of these access methods, you can chose whether to enforce rules for existing or future buckets.

 In the event you **Need** a public bucket, of course you wouldn't block the whole account.
-In that event, you will see a very similar screen from the permissions tab for that bucket.
+In that event, you will see a very similar screen from the permissions tab for each bucket.

 You have successfuly set the account to not allow public S3 access.
 Please proceed to exercise 2.